 Revenge is a dish best served in a sprint 🏆

-After two second-place finishes, Kopecky must have thought the third time was the charm.
-But no, the Belgian decided the fourth stage was hers, like claiming change at the supermarket.
-Her team acted as a VIP escort, leaving rivals with their mouths open and the leader's jersey on.
-Now, someone just needs to remind her that winning also means defending the lead.
+After two second-place finishes, Kopecky must have thought the third one was the charm.
+But no, the Belgian decided the fourth stage was hers, like someone claiming their change at the supermarket.
+Her team acted as VIP escorts, leaving rivals with their mouths open and the leader's jersey on.
+Now she just needs someone to remind her that winning also means defending the lead.